 Any authenticated user can read and write to the Windows Application event log.
 The Application event log requires lower permissions than the Windows Security event log and is less secure than the Windows Security event log.

 Writing to the Windows Security log requires the SQL Server service account to be added to the Generate security audits policy.
 By default, the Local System, Local Service, and Network Service are part of this policy.
 This setting can be configured by using the security policy snap-in (secpol.msc).
 Additionally, the Audit object access security policy must be enabled for both Success and Failure.
 This setting can be configured by using the security policy snap-in (secpol.msc).
-In Windows Vista or Windows Server 2008, you can set the more granular application generated policy from the command line by using the audit policy program (AuditPol.exe).
+In Windows Vista or Windows Server 2008 (and higher), you can set the more granular application generated policy from the command line by using the audit policy program (AuditPol.exe).
 For more information about the steps to enable writing to the Windows Security log, see Write SQL Server Audit Events to the Security Log.
 For more information about the Auditpol.exe program, see Knowledge Base article 921469, How to use Group Policy to configure detailed security auditing.
 The Windows event logs are global to the Windows operating system.
 For more information about the Windows event logs, see Event Viewer Overview.
 If you need more precise permissions on the audit, use the binary file target.

 When you are saving audit information to a file, to help prevent tampering, you can restrict access to the file location in the following ways:

 The SQL Server Service Account must have both Read and Write permission.

 Audit Administrators typically require Read and Write permission.
 This assumes that the Audit Administrators are Windows accounts for administration of audit files, such as: copying them to different shares, backing them up, and so on.

 Audit Readers that are authorized to read audit files must have Read permission.